 Working on a vertical surface brings the task closer to the child’s eyes.
 This helps kids who have difficulty maintaining visual attention to activities and can help to encourage hand-eye coordination, as the child has a better view of what they are doing!

 When a child works on a large vertical surface, it makes directional terms (up, down, left, right) much easier to understand because the child can relate the words to his very own body!

 Working at a vertical surface may be beneficial for fidgety kids who work better in a standing position than sitting at a desk.
 Let’s face it, we all work better if we can change positions!

 8 || Core Strength and Posture

-Working in a kneeling or standing position at an upright surface kids a good dose of core strengthening.
-There’s no slumping or leaning on the back of the chair – the only choice is to engage those core and back muscles!
+Working in a kneeling or standing position at an upright surface gives kids a good dose of core strengthening.
+There’s no slumping or leaning on the back of the chair – the only choice is to engage those core and back muscles to maintain upright posture!

 -Play with stickers!
 Have the child stick them all over the wall at different levels and then give him directions for which stickers to touch – he may have to jump or bend!

 -Make your own DIY Removable Lego Wall!
 Building with Legos on a vertical surface?
 Not only super fun, but also great for all of the skills listed above!

 -Tape a piece of paper to the wall and trace objects or stencils